Touchless Plumbing Fixtures: Installation Guide, Costs & Best Options

 DIY vs. Professional Installation

-Most battery-powered touchless faucets are designed for DIY installation and require no electrical work — you simply replace your existing faucet using standard plumbing connections.
-Hardwired models and automatic toilet flush valves typically require a licensed plumber and possibly an electrician, especially if a new outlet needs to be added under the sink.
+Most battery-powered touchless faucets are designed for DIY installation and require no electrical work.
+You simply replace your existing faucet using standard plumbing connections.
+Hardwired models and automatic toilet flush valves typically require a licensed plumber and possibly an electrician if a new outlet needs to be added under the sink.
+Professional installation for a standard bathroom faucet typically runs between $130 and $350 depending on location and complexity, with touchless-specific labor often on the higher end due to sensor wiring, calibration, and power setup.

 Pincher's Pro Tip

 Choose a battery-powered model for your first touchless faucet install.
-It's DIY-friendly, requires zero electrical work, and most quality models run 1–2 years on a single set of batteries — making the switch effortless and low-cost.
+It's DIY-friendly, requires zero electrical work, and modern quality models can run 2-5 years on a single set of batteries, making the switch effortless and low-cost.

 Find Trusted & Licensed Plumbers in Ohio